yossileiter/FlightGear-Simulator/README.md

 This interpreter allows you to fly the plane in the flight simulator.

-You can download the simulator from `http://home.flightgear.org/`
+Download the simulator from `http://home.flightgear.org/`

-Don't forget to add in the `Settings` screen, add the following lines in `additional settings`

-`--telnet=socket,in,10,127.0.0.1,5402,tcp`
-`--generic=socket,out,10,127.0.0.1,5400,tcp,generic_small`

 Make sure you have the file `generic_small.xml` in `/usr/share/games/flightgear/Protocol/`.